theY4Kman/viper/docs/source/sourcemod/keyvalues.rst

     ..  note::

         The value of this is managed by Viper.
-It is possible for a C++ function to modify the backend value and making this value incorrect.
+It is possible for a C++ function to modify the backend value, therefore making this value incorrect.
 To be safe, always set this before you parse new data.

 ..  method:: KeyValues.clear([key])